sprucelabsai/developer.spruce.ai/polish/index.md

 },

-# to click a link under a navMenu,
+# to click a link on a navMenu
 {
 	click: {
 		target: [['NavLink', 'appointments']],